 Review of Alaska Airlines

-Alaska Airlines was first founded in Alaska (no surprise there) in 1932 as McGee Airways then Star Air Service and then was ultimately renamed Alaska Airlines in 1944.
-The airline is currently headquartered in Seattle, Washington.
-They fly to over 100 destination in the United States and also fly to Canada, the Pacific Islands as well as some destinations in Central and South America.
+Alaska Airlines was founded in Alaska—no surprise there—in 1932 as McGee Airways, then became Star Air Service, and was ultimately renamed Alaska Airlines in 1944.
+The airline is headquartered in Seattle, Washington.
+They fly to over 100 destinations in the United States, as well as to Canada, the Pacific Islands, and some destinations in Central and South America.

 Booking

 Booking a flight through the Alaska Airlines website is easy and straightforward.
-With a purchase of standard ticket, you are allowed one carry on item and one personal item (such as a purse, bookbag, or laptop carrier).
-The baggage fees are reasonably priced and cost $35 for the first bag and $45 for the second bag.
+With a standard ticket purchase, you are allowed one carry-on item and one personal item (such as a purse, bookbag, or laptop carrier).
+The baggage fees are reasonably priced: $35 for the first bag and $45 for the second.

 Alaska Airlines App